Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Values:

 - objects: `0`
-  >as objects
+  >As objects.

 - ids: `1`
-  >as row IDs in a comma-separated string
+  >As row IDs in a comma-separated string.

 - count: `2`
-  >as a total count number
+  >As a total count number.

 Example: